-That’s right, you can do one of New Zealand’s Great Walks right at the bottom of New Zealand in Stewart Island.
-Discover the beaches and wilderness of the Rakiura National Park which covers 80% of Stewart Island.
-What’s more, the Rakiura Track is one of the cheapest Great Walks you can do.
+That’s right, you can do one of New Zealand’s Great Walks right at the bottom of New Zealand on Stewart Island.
+Discover the beaches and wilderness of the Rakiura National Park which covers 80% of Stewart Island on the Rakiura Track.
+What’s more, it is one of the cheapest Great Walks you can do.
 Check out more ways to experience the wilderness in the 10 Best Things to Do in Rakiura National Park.

-Location: Start from either the Rakiura National Park entrance at Lee Bay, 5km from Oban, or from the Fern Gully car park, 2km beyond the Rakiura National Park Visitor Centre.
+Location: Start from either the Rakiura National Park entrance at Lee Bay, 5km (3 miles) from Oban, or from the Fern Gully car park, 2km (1.2 miles) beyond the Rakiura National Park Visitor Centre.

 2. Birdwatch on Ulva Island

 One of the best places (and we mean the best places) to see native New Zealand birds in the wild has to be on Ulva Island.
-A 5-minute ferry from Golden Bay can take you over to the island connected with walking trails into ancient forest than has been left untouched.
+A 5-minute ferry from Golden Bay can take you over to the island which is connected with walking trails among ancient forest.
 The island is pest-free, meaning that bird life thrives here, including parakeets, yellowheads, tui, wood pigeons, kaka, weka, bellbirds and so much more.
 Go early morning on the island and chances are, you’ll see a kiwi bird in the wild!
 This activity is also one of the 10 Things to Do on Stewart Island with Kids, as well as something worth doing if you only have a day on Stewart Island.

 Location: Elgin Terrace on the waterfront of Oban.

 Stewart Island is full of paradise-looking beaches.
-Clear blue waters, golden sand, uncrowded… You would think you were on a tropical paradise island rather than a sub-antarctic one.
-A great beach which is easy to reach from Oban is Bathing Beach.
+Clear blue waters, golden sand, uncrowded… You would think you were on a tropical paradise island rather than a subantarctic one.
+A great beach that is easy to reach from Oban is Bathing Beach.
 Just follow the walking track over the cliffs on the west side of Oban and you’ll be there in 15 minutes.
 We consider this one of the 10 Most Romantic Things to Do on Stewart Island for Couples, as well as another experience you can do if you only have a day on Stewart Island.

 One way to marvel at Stewart Island’s beauty is with a scenic flight.
-Flights can be taken from Invercargill or right here on the island!
-Either fly purely for the scenery or team it up with a drop-off at Mason Bay where you can begin exploring the island on the Southern Circuit multi-day hike.
+Flights can be taken from Invercargill, Bluff or right here on the island!
+Either fly purely for the scenery or team it up with a drop-off at Mason Bay where you can begin exploring the island on the North West Circuit multi-day hike.
 Flights are available with Stewart Island Flights and Stewart Island Helicopters (more info on Viator and Tripadvisor).
 See more activities like this in the 6 Luxury Activities on Stewart Island.

 6. Hike in the Rakiura National Park

 We mentioned the Rakiura Track before, which is the perfect introduction to multi-day hiking.
-However, if you are looking for a cheaper, yet more challenging option in the Rakiura National Park, then consider the Northern or Southern Circuits!
-More information is outlined in the 10 Best Things to Do in Rakiura National Park Guide for Backpackers.
+However, if you are looking for a cheaper, yet more challenging option in the Rakiura National Park, then consider the North West or Southern Circuits!
+More information is outlined in the 10 Best Things to Do in Rakiura National Park.

 Stewart Island is known as “Rakiura” in te reo Maori, translating to “glowing skies”, thanks to Stewart Island being one of the best places in New Zealand to see the Southern Lights or Aurora Australis.
 Even if you don’t catch the pink hues in the skies, Stewart Island is also incredible for stargazing on a clear night, backed by its International Dark Sky Sanctuary status.

-We know, you can grab some fish and chips anywhere in New Zealand, so why would you get some in Stewart Island?
+We know; you can grab some fish and chips anywhere in New Zealand, so why would you get some on Stewart Island?
 Well, locals will tell you that the blue cod from the waters in Stewart Island is better than anywhere else in the world!
-Try some at the Stewart Island Hotel (the pub) or the Kai Kart.
+Try some at the South Sea Hotel (the pub) or the Kai Kart.
 You can even catch some yourself on fishing charters.

-Location: The hotel is opposite the Oban wharf on Oban waterfront.
-Kai Kart is on Ayr Street.
+Location: South Sea Hotel – Opposite the Oban wharf on Oban waterfront.
+Kai Kart – Ayr Street.

 Yes, just off the coast of Stewart Island, get mingling with the great white sharks!
 This thrilling experience with Shark Experience allows divers to get super close to these majestic predators.
 While this unique activity in New Zealand is typically associated with Stewart Island, trips actually depart from Bluff.
 Tours are available from December through to June.

 Sure, there are many ways to learn about life on Stewart Island: the museum, stay there as part of your working holiday, Wikipedia… But the most entertaining way is to watch A Local’s Tail at the Bunkhouse Theatre.
-The quaint little cinema shows the pretty hilarious movie of Stewart Island from a dog’s perspective.
+The quaint cinema shows the pretty hilarious movie of Stewart Island from a dog’s perspective.
 At only NZ$10, it’s definitely worth checking out.
 See more experiences like this in the 10 Free & Cheap Things to Do in Stewart Island.